Osestic/MiDOK_Co-Pilot_App/README.md

 - Ensure you have a strong internet connection to improve the AI API connectivity
 - Utilise a faster and more powerful server for quicker AI API response time (You may need to pay for this)
 - Adapt the same layout and UI/UX to both the iOS and Android Application
+- Allow other persons to use the apps and give feedback
+- Act on the feedback accordingly